dendronhq/dendron-site/vault/dendron.topic.refactoring.md

 ![](https://foundation-prod-assetspublic53c57cce-8cpvgjldwysl.s3-us-west-2.amazonaws.com/assets/images/command-rename.gif)

 You can also simply rename a file in VSCode's explorer panel, and all of the backlinks to that note will be updated automatically.
 Here is an example loom [video](https://www.loom.com/share/dcc2df8f598a463894278f9b5926a92e)

+- NOTE: Dendron will not allow you to rename a note to a note that already exists

 #### Rename Symbol